-Self-Reflection A fewquestions that may be posed by sport practitioners when developing a Safe Sport program or strategic framework include: - What policies and procedures are currently in place at the organization?
+Self-Reflection A fewquestions that may be posed by sport practitioners when developing a Safe Sport program or strategic framework include: - 1.
+What policies and procedures are currently in place at the organization?
 How frequently are these policies reviewed and updated?
-In what ways have these policies changed or evolved over time? - In terms of safe sport, what initiatives (if any) have been implemented?
+In what ways have these policies changed or evolved over time? - 2.
+In terms of safe sport, what initiatives (if any) have been implemented?
 What impact have these initiatives had on the culture in the sport? - 3.
 What safe sport education programs are currently implemented within the organization?
 Which stakeholders receive this training? - 4.
 Who are the organization's external collaborators and/or safe sport allies? - 5.
-Has the organization 1.
+Has the organization - experienced any major safe sport cases?
+What were the key learnings from those cases? - 6.
+What are the major barriers (e.g., structural, cultural, procedural, resources, expertise) to making progress in the area of safe sport? - 1.
 Creation of a National Safe Sport Policy; - 2.
-Revision of the Code of Ethics and Conduct; - 3.
-Creation of a Maltreatment and Discrimination Policy; - 4.
+Revision of the Code of Ethics and Conduct; - Creation of a Maltreatment and Discrimination Policy; - 4.
 Revision of the Complaints and Discipline Policy; - 5.
 Creation of a National Travel Policy; and - 6.
 Creation of a Diversity, Equity, and Inclusion Policy.

 Figure 12.6 Phases of Safe Sport Policy Revitalization Navigate through the interactive flip cards using the right and left arrows at the bottom.
-Flip the card over to read more about each each of the policies included in safe sport policy revitalization. Ë An interactive H5P element has been excluded from this version of the text.
+Flip the card over to read more about each each of the policies included in safe sport policy revitalization.

+An interactive H5P element has been excluded from this version of the text.
 You can view it online here: